Update or Modify Network License Files

 When you change the license server name (for example, if the license is now being hosted on a new server).
 See Update Network License.

 When you update the network installation with a new license file.
-See Update License File on License Server on the MathWorks® website.
+See MATLAB® Answer How Do I Update the License File Used By the License Manager?

 The network license file is a specially formatted ASCII text file that contains encrypted product passcodes for each product you are licensed to run.
 Each product passcode identifies the number of keys available for that product.
 The network license manager grants or denies access to a product depending on the availability of the license keys associated with each product.